 There's Fort Christain, a seventeenth-century fortress built by early Danish settlers.
 The fortress has housed prisoners, hosted town hall meetings, witnessed religious services, and welcomed court cases.

 Crown House is another place to learn more about the history of St. Thomas.
 In its early years, this building was used by the governors-general.
 If you visit, look out for the chandelier reportedly transported from France to the Americas.
+There is also Blackbeards Castle, which the notorious pirate famously used.

 Verdict: St. Thomas is the one to visit to see some historical artifacts and places.
-But between all three islands, St. Croix is above St Thomas and St John in this category.
+But between all three islands, St. Croix is above both St Thomas and St John in this category.

 St Thomas Vs. St John: Cuisine

-St. John isn't a bad choice for dining, although your dining options are limited.
+St. John isn't a bad choice for dining, although your options are limited.
 You'll find a cafe or the occasional restaurant that offers breathtaking views and great menus.
 The issue with finding places to eat in St John is that most of them are located at the ferry entrance.

 In terms of quality, neither is superior over the other.
 You can get some delicious and fresh food at both of these places.
-Seafood and other options are amazing and as fresh as you can get.

 Verdict: St Thomas.
 Both offer great food, but you'll have an easier time finding dining options in the main island.